Wine Tastings Classes Across America

 Wine Spectator School

 The famous wine magazine is well-positioned both in print and online.
 Its mobile offers professional insight and wine reviews.
 Wine Spectator also offers a comprehensive catalog of wine courses covering everything from wine regions to basic wine theory.
-Their ABCs of Wine Tasting course and their Sensory Evaluation course are great ways to fine-tune your senses.
-The courses are part of the benefits of owning a membership to winespectator.com.
+In addition, their ABCs of Wine Tasting and Sensory Evaluation courses are great ways to fine-tune your senses.
+The classes are part of the benefits of owning a membership to winespectator.com.

 Udemy has proven to be a reliable source of online learning material for all topics, from marketing to engineering.
-Wine is extensively covered, and all-around quality is outstanding.
+Wine is extensively covered, and overall quality is outstanding.
 Student reviews help you identify time-worthy courses from unreliable ones, and a five-star system adds to consumer confidence.
-There’s one Udemy wine course you don’t want to miss: “Mastering Wine – Jancis Robinson’s Shortcuts to Success.”
+However, there’s one Udemy wine course you don’t want to miss: “Mastering Wine – Jancis Robinson’s Shortcuts to Success.”
 This delivers three and a half hours of wine knowledge from the best in the industry.

 Wine Tasting Books